-One challenge to this is that childcare providers all have slightly different methods and styles.
-You want to uphold the value promises you’ve given parents and your belief and training.
+One challenge to staffing is that childcare providers all have slightly different methods and styles.
+You want to uphold the value promises you’ve made to parents and your belief and training.
 So let’s talk about the steps to finding great talent that aligns with your business.

 - Great benefits.
-Provide your staff health, dental and vision insurance, but also consider other benefits like short term disability and life insurance.
-The more inclusive you can be – even if you don’t cover the benefits in full and give the employee the option to purchase at a lower group rate – the more likely your employees are to stay.
+Provide your staff health, dental and vision insurance, but also consider other benefits like short-term disability and life insurance.
+The more inclusive you can be the more likely your employees are to stay.
+For some of the less common coverages, you don’t necessarily need to cover the benefits in full, but give the employee the option to purchase at a lower group rate.

 - Offer paid training.
-Allow your staff to go to continuing education classes or workshops in the area that you pay for and still pay them for their time attending.
+Allow your staff to go to continuing education classes or workshops in the area that you pay for.
+Allow them to do this while on the clock so you still pay them for their time.
 Employees want to know they’re growing in their jobs and training can help them feel that way.